Rel1cx/eslint-react/docs/modules/src_utils_component_detector_legacy.md

 **`Deprecated`**

-Do not use this function.
 It will be removed in the future.

 ___